aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

 ## User-defined interrupts relies on EDMA driver

-From the software perspective, AWS provides EDMA, a reference Linux kernel driver, a shared driver between the interrupts and the DMA.
-EDMA is responsbile for:
+From the software perspective, AWS provides Elastic DMA (EDMA), a reference Linux kernel driver, a shared driver between the interrupts and the DMA.
+EDMA is responsible for:

 i) Initialization of the interrupt logic in the Shell to map user interrupts to MSI-X interrupts of the PCIe AppPF